css-for-js/character-creator/README.md

 <img alt="Annotated mockup showing the overall width at 1024px, the header occupying 65%, and the control panels occupying 50%" src="./docs/sizes.png" style="width: 100%;" />

-Our character should be given a fixed position, and held in the space made available by the width tweaks.
+The character (the big illustration) should use fixed positioning, and it should occupy the space cleared by the above width tweaks.

 Give the character a minimum height of 500px.
 On smaller windows, this means the character won't fit in the viewport: